-In 2018, the US Supreme Court ruled that this law was unconstitutional, paving the way for states to set their own rules on sports books.
+In 2018, the US Supreme Court ruled that this law was unconstitutional, paving the way for states to set their own rules on sports books such as BetOnline.
 This means that, unlike many European countries, where laws are uniform across the territory, Americans living just a few miles from each other may be subject to very different laws on betting.

 American States Where Online Sports Betting is Legal